inwe-boku/wind-repowering-usa/README.md

 This repository contains code to produce the figures for an analysis first presented at the [EGU 2019](https://www.egu2019.eu/) in the session [Spatiotemporal modelling of distributed renewable energy systems](https://meetingorganizer.copernicus.org/EGU2019/orals/30279)
 ([abstract](https://meetingorganizer.copernicus.org/EGU2019/EGU2019-7252.pdf)).
 See GIT tag [egu2019](https://github.com/inwe-boku/wind-repowering-usa/tree/egu2019) for the version of this repository used for the presentation at the EGU 2019 (including the slides).
+An enhanced version is presented at the [INFORMS Annual Meeting 2019](https://www.abstractsonline.com/pp8/#!/6818/presentation/8219).

 * [slides](doc/slides/slides.pdf)
 * [abstract](doc/abstract/abstract.pdf)